How to complain about your broadband service

 All broadband providers have a complaints process, so as a first step, talk to customer services directly about any problems you’re having.
 They may offer a simple solution or advise you on what to do next.

-If you’re not satisfied with their response, here’s how to formally complain to your broadband service provider and get a result:
+If you’re not satisfied with their response, here’s how to formally complain and protect your rights:

 - Outline your complaint clearly with dates and supporting evidence